Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Introduction

-The most widely used mechanistic models, and therefore, the base of many dynamic models, are compartmental models.
-Compartmental models work by splitting the population into disjoint compartments, then proposing a flow diagram between compartments, see Figure \ref{erlang_diagrams}, and, finally, codifying this flow diagram into an Ordinary Differential Equation (ODE) system that governs the transmission process of the disease (see \cite{Li2018}).
-The best-known compartmental models are the Susceptible-Infectious-Removed (SIR), introduced in \cite{Kermack1927}, and the Susceptible-Exposed-Infectious-Removed (SEIR) models.
-Generalisations of these models, introducing a more realistic distribution of the time spent in the exposed and infectious compartments, were discussed in \cite{Anderson1980, Bailey1964, Lloyd2001}.
-We will denote them as SI$_K$R and SE$_M$I$_K$R, with $K$ ($M$) standing for the split of the infectious (exposed) compartment into $K$ ($M$) sub-compartments.
-In SIR and SEIR-like models, the driving force of the disease transmission is usually modelled by the transmission rate (denoted by $\beta$), i.e., the average number of contacts per person per time unit multiplied by the probability of infection in a contact.
-Thus, the transmission rate guides the transition from the susceptible to the infectious or exposed compartments, respectively.
-A related quantity is the basic reproduction number ($R_0$), which is the expected number of new infected cases generated by a single infected person.
+Many such dynamic models are based on compartmental models, which split the population into disjoint compartments, specify a flow diagram between compartments (see Figure \ref{erlang_diagrams}), and, finally, encode this flow diagram into an Ordinary Differential Equation (ODE) system that governs the transmission process of the disease \citep{Li2018}.
+The best-known compartmental models include the Susceptible-Infectious-Removed (SIR) model, originating in the work of \citet{Kermack1927}, and the Susceptible-Exposed-Infectious-Removed (SEIR) model.
+These classic compartmental models can be seen as approximations of corresponding Markov processes in which the infectious period, and the exposed period when present, follow exponential distributions \citep{Anderson1980, Li2018}.
+Equivalently, the same conclusion can be reached from the dynamics of the occupation of a compartment \citep[see Section 1.4.1 in][]{Li2018}.
+Generalisations of such classical models, obtained by subdividing the exposed and/or infectious compartments into consecutive sub-compartments, were discussed, for example, by \citet{Anderson1980}, \citet{Bailey1964} and \citet{Hurtado2019}.
+This sub-compartmental construction, commonly known as the linear or gamma chain trick, induces Erlang distributions for the time spent in these states while preserving an ODE formulation.
+We denote the resulting models as SI$_K$R and SE$_M$I$_K$R, with $K$ ($M$) standing for the split of the infectious (exposed) compartment into $K$ ($M$) sub-compartments.
+The classical SIR and SEIR models are recovered when the relevant numbers of sub-compartments are equal to one, so this formulation defines a general compartmental family rather than a distinct modelling framework.
+The exponential assumption underlying the classical SIR/SEIR formulation can be restrictive when external knowledge points to more concentrated or otherwise more realistic residence-time distributions \citep{Wearing2005}, and, if such structure is ignored, part of the resulting misspecification may instead be absorbed by the estimated time-varying transmission rate $\beta(t)$, making it less interpretable as a transmission signal.
+The effects of these more flexible time-in-state distributions were studied, among others, by \citet{Lloyd2001} and \citet{Krylova2013}.
+In these SIR- and SEIR-like models, the driving force of disease transmission is the transmission rate $\beta$, i.e., the average number of contacts per person per time unit multiplied by the probability of infection in a contact.
+Thus, the transmission rate guides the transition from the susceptible compartment to the infectious or exposed compartments, respectively.
+A related quantity is the basic reproduction number ($\mathsf{R_0}$), commonly interpreted as the number of secondary infections generated by a single infectious individual in a fully susceptible population.